Labuan Foundation

 • Cannot act as Officer at the same time

-• Council is similar to the Board of Directors in a company context.
-The council is responsible to manage and oversee operations (general supervision) of the management of the foundation by its officer and to ensure compliance by the Labuan foundation and its officer with the charter of the foundation and provisions of the LFA
+• Responsible to manage and oversee operations (general supervision) of the management of the foundation by its officer and to ensure compliance by the Labuan foundation and its officer with the charter of the foundation and provisions of the LFA

 SECRETARY